 Oakland Restaurant Association (ORA)- Organized and launched by the Chamber in 2010, the Oakland Restaurant Association in partnership with successful local restaurateurs provides advocacy, educational opportunities, specialized training, and cost saving tools for restaurants, stimulating greater interest and support for our expanding culinary community.
 For more information on the ORA check out: www.oakrest.org.

 Workforce Investment Board (WIB) – The Workforce Investment Board is Oakland’s federal workforce training and employment program.
 The Chamber and Oakland’s WIB work together on an ad hoc basis to streamline and expand the region's workforce development system to meet the needs of area employers.

-East Bay Women in Business Roundtable (EBWIBR) – The East Bay Women in Business Roundtable hosts monthly inspirational speaking events in a variety of top Oakland locations.
+East Bay Women in Business Roundtable (EBWIBR) – The East Bay Women in Business Roundtable hosts inspirational speaking events with a variety of Oakland's female leaders.
 Check our web calendar to register for the current Women in Business Roundtable event.

 Industry Clusters in Oakland

 The Chamber continues to lead and implement economic development strategies shaped by the needs of Oakland's largest industry cluster groups, as identified by the 2007 McKinsey & Company report entitled, Taking Stock of Oakland's Economy commissioned by the Chamber.
 Download the full report HERE.

 Top Industry Clusters in Oakland include: